 Live Free and Learn is a fantastic free resource to keep kids entertained while they learn!
-Traditionally a podcast, the show’s host has expanded to produce daily video content focusing on New Hampshire facts and history in light of distance learning taking place across the state.
+Traditionally a podcast, the show’s host has expanded to produce engaging video content focusing on New Hampshire facts and history.
 With trivia questions and fun activity prompts in each episode, this resource is one that both you and the kids will love!

-The Mount Washington Observatory is offering Distance Learning classes Mondays, Tuesdays, and Thursdays which go live at 11:15am.
-These educational videos and resources are geared towards students in grades 3-8 and will feature lessons on weather forecasting, conditions at the summit of Mount Washington, and characteristics of the extreme weather atop the peak.
+The Mount Washington Observatory is offering Distance Learning classes Mondays via Zoom at 11:15am.
+These educational videos and resources are geared towards students in grades 6-8 and will feature lessons on weather forecasting, conditions at the summit of Mount Washington, and characteristics of the extreme weather atop the peak.